 But it isn’t.
 Whatever it is that we might be using from our experience of time to judge how long something takes, it is not a GT clock.
 It’s unlikely that we have anything like a GT clock inside us.
 Even if we had some kind of clock, it would be strange if it turned out to be designed to calibrate with the Galactic Time.
 It is something evolved, something that came before Galactic Clocks, clocks which we accept now due to the convenience of trade.

 Perhaps we might say at least that reports of one’s experience of duration diverge from the GT clock.
 But even that is open to confusion.
 It presumes that any measure by experience and measure by the GT clock is in terms of equivalent units.
 This is like saying that, when one counts the number of drips of a leaky tap, the difference in that count from seconds on a clock means the count diverges from the clock, e.g., 23 drips in 76 seconds means the tap measurement diverges from clock measuring.
-Or that clocks which count in warks diverge from clocks which count in hours.
+Or clocks that count in warks diverge from clocks that count in hours.

 GT clocks, Earth clocks, and dripping taps do give different counts for the same sequence of events.
 But this is no divergence between them unless their counts are in the same units — or translatable to the same units, and the translation gives a difference in those units.